tb0hdan/domains/README.md

 You can support this project by doing any combination of the following:

 - Posting a link on your website to [DomainsProject](https://domainsproject.org)
-- Sponsoring this project on [Patreon](https://patreon.com/tb0hdan)
 - Opening issue and attaching other domain datasets that are not here yet (be sure to scroll through this README first)
+- Publishing research work and linking to [DomainsProject](https://domainsproject.org)
+- Sponsoring this project.
+See [Subscriptions](https://github.com/tb0hdan/domains/blob/master/SUBSCRIPTIONS.md)

 ## Milestones: